Voice marking | Proper marker | yes | There are three ways to mark antipassives: -els, -m, or Ø (Gerdts and Hukari 2000: 4).

 ‘The woman cooked (something).’ |

 Person/animacy restrictions come into play (...).
-As with antipassives in many other languages, the oblique-marked object in antipassives is usually third person and inanimate (Gerdts & Hukari 2000: 2).
+As with antipassives in many other languages, the oblique-marked object in antipassives is usually third person and inanimate (Gerdts and Hukari 2000: 2).